Every good teacher knows the importance of classroom routines and procedures.

 They maximize learning while reducing distractions and disruptions.

-This time also allows the teacher to take attendance and to complete other administrative tasks.
+This time also allows the teacher to take attendance and complete other administrative tasks.

 Here are some great bell ringers you can try.